rezuan-riyad/Docs/mongodb.md

 > db
 mydb
 ```
-It turns out that when you entered the use command, then myshinynewdb became the current database.
+It turns out that when we entered the use command, then myshinynewdb became the current database.

 * To see all collections, use **show collections** command.
 ```